 Novartis was created in 1996 through the merger of 2 Swiss companies, Ciba-Geigy and Sandoz.
 Completed a complex three-part transaction with GSK in 2015: GSK acquired Novartis' global vaccines business, Novartis bought GSK's oncology business, and the two companies formed a Consumer Healthcare joint venture.
-Novartis now operates in just four areas - novel drugs, its Alcon eye care products, its Sandoz generic drugs business, and the GSK joint venture.
+GSK bought Novartis' stake in the joint venture in 2018.

 This company received the second highest score in the Access to Medicine Index 2018, a ranking of the world's largest pharmaceutical companies on their efforts to increase access to medicine in developing countries.

 [Source 2018][More on Human Rights]

 This company received an S&P Global ESG Score of 74/100 in the Pharmaceuticals category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 This company received a score of 8.4/100 (retrieved 25-Feb-2020) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.